jcgueriaud1/cooking-club/docs/1__event-view.md

 The name of the event should be in blue, the primary color of Lumo theme.
 If you're comfortable with CSS, you can design the list of events with custom css.

+## CSS Helper Classes

 In `styles.css`, you can also see in this file `@import url('lumo-css-framework/all-classes.css');`

-This file contains a lot of utility css classes that already uses the default values of the main Vaadin theme `Lumo`.
+This file contains a lot of utility css classes that already use the default values of the main Vaadin theme `Lumo`.
+The styles are now automatically available in all views and layouts.
+You can browse all the classes in `node_modules/lumo-css-framework/all-classes.css`

+For people who are familiar with tailwind, you will notice that the naming convention is quite similar.

 ## Create an Event Card